Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 ## Credits
 ### Special thanks:
-- David Bowers - for mentoring & general support and motivation and help to get brilliant ideas flowwing.
+**David Bowers** - for mentoring & general support and motivation and help to get brilliant ideas flowing.
-- Marco - for support & continuous guidence.
+**Marco** - for support & continuous guidence.
-- Kyle - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.
+**Kyle** - supportive husband by taking on my slack to allow me the time to create this project and for not letting me give up.

 ### List of used resources:
 This project has been hevaily influenced by code institute learning resourses and LMS content and use of boostrap systems.